 Easy enough, right?
 In the next section, I'll explain exactly what I mean when I say you need to demonstrate "enough financial need."

 What Are the Financial Need Requirements?

-This seems like a simple question, but the answer is more complicated.
+This seems like a simple question, but the answer is actually somewhat complicated.
 Before I can answer this question, I need to briefly explain what financial information is considered important, and why.

-The Department of Education - the government department in charge of federal financial aid - takes a lot of factors into consideration when determining whether to award the Pell Grant.
-Put simply, the greater your family's financial need, the greater the likelihood that you'll be awarded the grant.
+The Department of Education—the government department in charge of federal financial aid—takes a lot of factors into consideration when determining whether to award the Pell Grant.
+Put simply, the greater your family's financial need is, the greater the likelihood that you'll be awarded the grant.

 - Your own personal income (if any)